Longwall mining: History

-The basic idea of longwall mining was developed in England in the late 17th century.
+The basic idea of longwall mining was developed in England in the late 17th century, although it may have been anticipated in the pre-industrial era by a similar technique utilized by the Hopi of Northeastern Arizona in the 14th century.
 Miners undercut the coal along the width of the coal face, removing coal as it fell, and used wooden props to control the fall of the roof behind the face.
 This was known as the Shropshire method of mining.
 While the technology has changed considerably, the basic idea remains the same, to remove essentially all of the coal from a broad coal face and allow the roof and overlying rock to collapse into the void behind, while maintaining a safe working space along the face for the miners.

 Starting around 1900, mechanization was applied to this method.
 By 1940, some referred to longwall mining as "the conveyor method" of mining, after the most prominent piece of machinery involved.
 Unlike earlier longwall mining, the use of a conveyor belt parallel to the coal face forced the face to be developed along a straight line.
 The only other machinery used was an electric cutter to undercut the coal face and electric drills for blasting to drop the face.
 Once dropped, manual labor was used to load coal on to the conveyor parallel to the face and to place wooden roof props to control the fall of the roof.

 Such low-technology longwall mines continued in operation into the 1970s.
 The best known example was the New Gladstone Mine near Centerville, Iowa, "one of the last advancing longwall mines in the United States".
 This longwall mine did not use a conveyor belt, instead relying on ponies to haul coal tubs from the face to the slope where a hoist hauled the tubs to the surface.

 Longwall mining has been extensively used as the final stage in mining old room and pillar mines.
 In this context, longwall mining can be classified as a form of retreat mining.